russell/cl-git/doc/references.rst

 Branches
 --------

-In libgit2 and in cl-git, branches are represented as references.
-Which means that, as soon as you retrieve a branch with for example
+In libgit2 and in cl-git, branches references but in a different namespace.
+Which means that, the same function used to list references is used to list branches.
+To limit the references to branches only use :cl:symbol:`~BRANCH-P`.

 .. code-block:: common-lisp-repl

-   > (cl-git:git-lookup :branch "origin/master" :repository *repo-cl-git* :type :remote)

-   #<CL-GIT:REFERENCE 500CF0 {10094B4DB3}>

-you see you get an instance of the reference class.
+   GIT> (list-objects 'reference repo :test #'branch-p) (#<REFERENCE refs/heads/master (weak) {10051CF843}>
+    #<REFERENCE refs/heads/0.18.0 (weak) {10051CF9B3}>)

 So a branch is a special kind of reference.
 In git there are a few differences between branches and references: